Entry requirements

 If your qualifications are from a UK university and you are unsure whether they are accredited at GBC level, you should:

-- check with the institution where you studied OR
+- check with the university where you studied OR

 - check the list of accredited qualifications on the BPS website